Sorry, no results found for "".

 }

-This step initiates a long-running background job to associate your S3 upload to the correct asset in DatoCMS.
-It normally takes 3-5 seconds, but can sometimes take a bit longer under heavy load.
-Once the background job is completed, the asset will appear in your DatoCMS media area.
+Background jobs typically complete in 3-5 seconds but may take longer under heavy load.
+Once the background job is completed, the asset will automatically appear in your DatoCMS media area.

 Notes:

-• If you choose to provide default field metadata, the alt, title, and custom_data fields are required.
+• If you choose to provide default field metadata, the alt, title, and custom_data fields are ALL required.

 POST https://site-api.datocms.com/uploads HTTP/1.1